-Ion generators work by charging particles in a room so that they are attracted to walls, floors, tables, curtains, occupants, etc. Abrasion can cause these particles to resuspend in the air.
-In some cases, these devices contain a collector to draw charged particles back to the unit.
-While ion generators can remove small particles (for example, although some have suggested that these devices provide a benefit by rectifying a hypothetical ion imbalance), no controlled study has confirmed this effect.
+Ion generators are devices that work by charging particles in a room, causing them to be attracted to walls, floors, tables, curtains, occupants, and more.
+This process is known as abrasion and can cause the particles to be resuspended in the air.
+Some ion generators contain a collector to draw the charged particles back to the unit.
+While it has been suggested that these devices provide a benefit by rectifying a hypothetical ion imbalance, no controlled study has confirmed this effect.

-The fact is that both terms are used interchangeably in the market; however, they actually describe the same product.
+The terms “ionic air purifier” and “ionizer” are often used interchangeably in the market; however, they actually describe the same product.
 For the sake of consistency, we will refer to the general product group as an “air ionizer”, of which there are two main types that you will find on the market.
 Electrostatic precipitators work by dispersing charged ions into the air through the corona discharge.
 These ions then bind to airborne particles, which are then collected on a flat plate with opposite charge.

 This is essentially what most “ionizers” on the market use, and in fact, it is often their most touted feature, because you can simply take out these plates and remove the accumulated particles, whether it's dust or other contaminants that build up in your home.
 Unfortunately, many manufacturers and retailers continue to market and sell air ionizers despite the danger of ozone production.
 Ozone is a by-product of air ionizers that has been examined for nearly a century as a harmful pollutant and a known lung irritant.
 Some ionizers on the market try to reduce their ozone production; however, if you must purchase a specific air purifier with ionizing functions, it is best to look on the manufacturer's or retailer's store page for details on whether the device produces ozone or not, or if it is trying to reduce ozone production.